ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 # Contributors

-The authors would like to thank Tom Ritter and Magnus Ahltorp for valuable contributions.
+The authors would like to thank Tom Ritter, Magnus Ahltorp and Benjamin Kaduk for valuable contributions.

 # ChangeLog